joshbegley/nyt-latest/README.md

 **By Praising Trump, Goya President Angers His Core Latino Market**\
 `Robert Unanue said the country was “blessed” to have the president’s leadership.
-Now the largest Hispanic-owned food company in the U.S. is facing calls for a boycott.`\
+Now, amid calls for a boycott, the largest Hispanic-owned food company in the U.S. is facing dismay from chefs and home cooks.`\
 https://nytimes.com/2020/07/10/dining/goya-foods-trump.html?searchResultPosition=1

 **Bulk of an Experiment**\